-In developing a robust national anti-corruption policy and strategy, the consultants should look into policy and regulatory gaps that impede anti-corruption efforts in the country.
-The assignment also involves reviewing the draft national anti-corruption policy document that is available at FEACC and identify its strength and weakness to tip into the new process of policy document development.
+In developing a robust national anti-corruption policy and strategy, the consultant should look into policy and regulatory gaps that impede anti-corruption efforts in the country.
+The assignment also involves reviewing the draft national anti-corruption policy document that is available at FEACC and identify its strength and weakness to flow into the new process of the policy document development.

-The National Anti-Corruption policy and strategy is intended to serve as a guide for Government (both federal and regional), the private sector, as well as Civil Society Organisations, in order to assist with the coordination and support of their efforts of reducing and eliminating corruption.
-Therefore, the policy and strategy seek to provide a set of pillars, programmes and intervention areas around which different sectors, organisations and other forums within these sectors can direct and attempt to align their work.
+The National Anti-Corruption policy and strategy is intended to serve as a guide for Government (both Federal and Regional), the private sector, as well as Civil Society Organisations, in order to assist with the coordination and support of their efforts of reducing and eliminating corruption.
+Therefore, the policy and strategy seek to provide a set of pillars, programmes and intervention areas around which different sectors, organisations and other forums within those sectors can direct and attempt to align their work.
 It also aims at providing a tool for citizens and others with which they can monitor Ethiopia's progress towards achieving a significant reduction in corruption in the country.

 In doing so, the consultants will work closely with the FEACC, OAG4, Federal Police, UNDP and the relevant sectors in developing the policy and strategy documents.
-This would require review of multiple documents and undertake multi-stakeholders' consultations.
-As the policy and strategy documents will also apply to the regions/REACCs, the assignment also involves a field mission for data collection to at least five regional states to garner relevant information and get insights from the regions.
+This would require review of multiple documents and undertake multi stakeholders' consultations.
+As the policy and strategy documents will also apply to the Regions/REACCs, the assignment also involves a field mission for data collection to nine Regional states and two City Administrations to garner relevant information and gather insights from the Regions.